-Simply put, ABS prevents your wheels from locking up, or losing rotation, when you’re braking hard and the tire is losing traction on a wet or snow-covered road.
+Simply put, ABS prevents your wheels from locking up or losing rotation, when you’re braking hard and the tire is losing traction on a wet or snow-covered road.
 In vehicles without the feature, pumping the brakes was employed to keep tires from losing rotation.
 When a tire’s rotation stops, a car behaves as a sled, and as anyone familiar with a trip down a snow-packed Canadian toboggan hill knows, control is, in such a case, an illusion.

 ABS uses tire velocity sensors to detect when wheel lock-up conditions occur.
 The system then takes control of tire rotation, allowing wheels to alternate between turning and not turning.
-This allows the drive train of the car to switch between braking and steering more effectively, since the tires never stop completely and slide.
+This allows the drive train of the car to switch between braking and steering more effectively since the tires never stop completely and slide.
 The electronic sensor systems allow this to happen very quickly, maximizing braking without allowing the wheels to lock.

 The system may control two or all four wheels, depending on the design.
 Pickup and sport utility vehicles may have only rear ABS control.
-Rear wheel ABS still allows the front wheels to lock, so steering control may be lost.
+Rear-wheel ABS still allows the front wheels to lock, so steering control may be lost.

 Check your owner’s manual to see if your car is equipped with the ABS feature and whether it is a two or four-wheel system.
-Your dash will also display the ABS icon at start up and when the system is active.
+Your dash will also display the ABS icon at startup and when the system is active.

 What to Expect from ABS

 It’s hard to miss when anti-lock braking is active.
 Your foot will feel movement from the brake pedal as the controlled pumping begins.
 This is accompanied by the ABS controller making a noise that’s unusual, like a buzzing or deep grinding sound.
-The noise and vibration indicates that the ABS is working.
+The noise and vibration indicate that the ABS is working.

-The system is intuitive for most drivers, so that while the noise and pulsation may startle the driver, it usually won’t distract the driver from influencing proper vehicle control.
+The system is intuitive for most drivers so that while the noise and pulsation may startle the driver, it usually won’t distract the driver from influencing proper vehicle control.